 Section 362(d) of the bankruptcy code sets out several exceptions to the automatic stay.
 As relevant here, this section allows the court to lift the automatic stay:

 (1) for cause, including the lack of adequate protection of an interest in property of such party in interest;

 (2) with respect to a stay of an act against property … if—

-(B) such property is not necessary to an effective reorganization
+(B) such property is not necessary for an effective reorganization

-This allows the court to lift the stay if there is inadequate protection in an interest in property.
+This allows the court to lift the stay if there is inadequate protection in interest in the property.
 But what is inadequate protection?

 Taking Away the Primary Benefit of Bankruptcy

 In this case, the IRS argued that the taxpayers received a benefit each month that the automatic stay was in place.
 Its argument was that the taxpayers used the pension funds to pay their living expenses without paying any portion to the IRS to satisfy their tax debts.
 The IRS also noted that the tax debt continued to grow as penalties and interest accrued.

 The bankruptcy court agreed–as did the appeals court.
 The bankruptcy court found that there was inadequate protection for the IRS’s interest.
 It noted that the taxpayers were of advanced age and that the growing tax debt was not likely to be paid before they die.
 According to the court, these facts show inadequate protection.